react-navigation/react-navigation.github.io/docs/stack-navigator.md

   * `float` - Render a single header that stays at the top and animates as screens are changed.
 This is a common pattern on iOS.
   * `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.
   * `none` - No header will be rendered.
-* `headerBackTitleVisible` - A reasonable default is supplied for whether the back button title should be visible or not, but if you want to override that you can use `true` or `false` in this option.
-* `headerTransitionPreset` - Specifies how the header should transition from one screen to another when `headerMode: float` is enabled.
-  * `fade-in-place` - Header components cross-fade without moving, similar to the Twitter, Instagram, and Facebook app for iOS.
-This is the default value.
-  * `uikit` - An approximation of the default behavior for iOS.
-* `headerLayoutPreset` - Specifies how to lay out the header components.
-  * `left` - Anchor the title to the left, near the back button or other left component.
-This is the default on Android.
-When used on iOS, the header back title is hidden.
-Content from the left component will overflow underneath the title, if you need to adjust this you can use `headerLeftContainerStyle` and `headerTitleContainerStyle`.
-Additionally, this alignment is incompatible with `headerTransitionPreset: 'uikit'`.
-  * `center` - Center the title, this is the default on iOS.
-* `cardStyle` - Use this prop to override or extend the default style for an individual card in stack.
-* `cardShadowEnabled` - Use this prop to have visible shadows during transitions.
-Defaults to `true`
-* `cardOverlayEnabled` - Use this prop to have visible stack card overlays during transitions.
-Defaults to `false`.
-* `transitionConfig` - Function to return an object that is merged with the default screen transitions (take a look at TransitionConfig in [type definitions]( https://github.com/react-navigation/react-navigation/blob/master/flow/react-navigation.js)).
-Provided function will be passed the following arguments:
-  * `transitionProps` - Transition props for the new screen.
-  * `prevTransitionProps` - Transitions props for the old screen.
-  * `isModal` - Boolean specifying if screen is modal.
-* `onTransitionStart` - Function to be invoked when the card transition animation is about to start.
-* `onTransitionEnd` - Function to be invoked once the card transition animation completes.
-* `transparentCard` - *Experimental* - Prop to keep all cards in the stack visible and add a transparent background instead of a white one.
-This is useful to implement things like modal dialogs where the previous scene should still be visible underneath the current one.

 ### `navigationOptions` for screens inside of the navigator